Eigenvalue contour lines of Kac-Murdock-Szego matrices with a complex parameter: Extensions

 \subsection{Physics of our example}

 Eqn. (\ref{eq:cubic-eq}) pertains \cite{Tanaka} to an open quantum system consisting of a discrete quantum state of energy $\epsilon_a$ (the symbol $\epsilon_a$ of \cite{Tanaka} corresponds to our $\rho$), coupled with a one-dimensional continuum state.
 Ref. \cite{Tanaka}, which assumes $\epsilon_a\in\mathbb{R}$, specifically studies the Time-Symmetry Breaking Phase Transition (TSBPT) caused by the non-linearity associated with a Van Hove singularity.
 Here, our generalization to complex $\epsilon_a$ amounts to introducing a loss (or gain, depending on the sign of $\mathrm{Im}\{\epsilon_a\}$) to the discrete quantum state, similarly to a lossy optical cavity.
+As discussed in \cite{Garmon}, the cusp on the real axis corresponds to the bound state, whereas the other two cusps correspond to resonance and anti-resonance.

 Contour lines such as the three in Fig. \ref{fig_6} consist of all complex-energy values for which an eigenvalue maintains a constant magnitude $N$.
 TSBPT occurs along any trajectory passing through one of the three critical values $\rho_c(m)$ given in (\ref{eq:cusp-locations}).
 This happens at any of the three cusp-like singularities of $L_{N_0}$; there, \textit{two} coinciding eigenvalues equal $\lambda_c(m)$.
 Each point $\rho_c(m)$ is a branch point of the double-valued function associated with the two coalescing eigenvalues \cite{Fik2020, Tanaka}, so it is impossible to distinguish between the two when reversing the process (i.e., when one follows the opposite trajectory of $\rho=\epsilon_a$ in the complex plane).
 Finally, moving from the interior of $L_{N_0}$ to the exterior via a cusp-like singularity is associated with eigenvalue bifurcations \cite{Fik2020, Tanaka}.